-Q-Free continue to receive inquiries from customers related to the Transparency Act, its implementation and products' impact on basic human rights and decent working conditions.
+In 2024 Q-Free received several inquiries from customers related to the Transparency Act, its implementation and products' impact on basic human rights and decent working conditions.
 All inquiries were adequately answered within the time restraints.

 3.1.
 Prioritization of the due diligence assessment